When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-Barry ZeVan The Weatherman will appear on the FOX 9 BUZZ in Minneapolis on Fri., May 27 to talk about his new autobiography, Barry Zevan, My Life among the Giants, A Memoir...Thank You, Jerry Stiller For Urging Me To Write This Book.
+Barry ZeVan The Weatherman has been invited to appear on WCCO Radio the evening of July 3 to talk about his new autobiography, Barry ZeVan, My Life among the Giants, A Memoir...Thank You, Jerry Stiller For Urging Me To Write This Book.
+WCCO's Jearlyn Steele will interview him on her show around 8:30 p.m. that evening.

 For more information or to purchase a copy of the book, visit www.barryzevan.com.